-The report looks at the world’s progression to net-zero emissions – when the amount of carbon dioxide released by a country or region on an annual basis is zero or negative.
+The report looks at the world’s progression to net zero carbon emissions – when the amount of carbon dioxide released by a country or region on an annual basis is zero or negative.
 It focuses on the current state of play in countries and companies around the world and calls for more immediate action, both collectively and singularly.
 It also assesses progress made on the Paris Agreement, under which many governments pledged to attempt to keep a lid on global warming.

 “Commitments made by governments so far are far from sufficient,” the report says.
-“Only 67 countries – among them none of the top five emitters – have committed to a net-zero goal.
+“Only 67 countries – among them none of the top five emitters – have committed to a net zero goal.
 And even most countries with this commitment have not enacted robust-enough policies to achieve the emissions reductions required.”